RESIDENTIAL PLUMBING & FLOOD PREVENTION EXPERTS

 Run the water throughout the operation and then continue to run the water for a couple seconds after.
 This keeps your disposal nice and cool, and also ensures that the food and waste has been rinsed through.

 Avoid using hot water as it may overheat your garbage disposal.
-Most Do It Yourself Broomfieldgarbage disposals have a fail safe that turns the motor off if it gets too hot.
+Most garbage disposals have a fail safe that turns the motor off if it gets too hot.

 If you can’t get your disposal to operate, first ensure it is plugged in.
 Sometimes you can accidentally unplug it when you go to grab an item out from under your sink.